strangelove-ventures/lens/README.md

 # `lens`

+## Archival Notice

+The "lens" repository, developed by Strangelove Ventures, is now archived.
+It served as a command-line tool and library to interact with Cosmos chains, supporting the core Cosmos-SDK modules.

+The repository was divided into two main packages: `cmd`, which housed the `lens` command-line tool, and `client`, comprising foundational elements to develop Cosmos clients in Go.

+It found utility in various scenarios like trading bots, server-side integrations, indexers, search engines, and transaction automation for farming applications.

+This repository is no longer active.
+For ongoing development or usage of Cosmos client libraries, please refer to the latest resources.

 **Lens provides a command line tool to  interact with any cosmos chain supporting the core [Cosmos-SDK modules](https://github.com/cosmos/cosmos-sdk/tree/master/x).**

 **Lens is meant to be imported as a library in other repos and projects to easily navigate and interact with the Cosmos Hub along with IBC chains.**